StableBet

 What Made Newbury Right for Frankel

-Newbury's track specifications aligned well with Frankel's racing style.
-The ground at the Berkshire track tends to be good to firm in the spring and summer, which suited a horse who was at his best on fast surfaces.
-The track's width — Newbury's straight is among the widest in British racing — gave Frankel room to stride out without being hemmed in.
-The long run-in after the final furlong pole allowed his superior acceleration to work over a significant distance.
+Newbury's track specifications aligned well with Frankel's racing style throughout his career.
+The ground at the Berkshire track tends to be good to firm in the spring and summer, which suited a horse who was at his best on fast surfaces; he had run on soft ground only twice in his career, and while he won both times, the performances were less fluent than his efforts on a quicker surface.

 The Mill Reef Stakes Connection

-The Mill Reef Stakes, run at Newbury each September over six furlongs for two-year-olds, carries the name of another of the track's most celebrated visitors.
-Mill Reef's Newbury victory in the Greenham Stakes was a stepping stone toward his 1971 Derby.
-That a race at Newbury now carries his name, while another Newbury race — the Lockinge — was transformed by Frankel's appearance, speaks to the consistent quality of horses that this track has attracted throughout its history.
+That a race at Newbury now carries Mill Reef's name, while another Newbury race (the Lockinge) was transformed by Frankel's appearance, speaks to the consistent quality of horses that this track has attracted throughout its history.

 For context on the Lockinge Stakes, see the Lockinge Stakes guide.